 The net present value of future expenditures for capital and operations costs, net of any benefits.
 The NPV is the sum of the net present value calculation of the net costs for each of the future years modeled in the scenario

 NPV is the future stream of benefits and costs converted into equivalent values today.
-This is done by discounting future benefits and costs using an appropriate discount rate, and subtracting the sum total of discounted benefits from the sum total of discounted costs.
-The discount rate is specified under the menu option General, Units, Monetary.
+This is done by discounting future benefits and costs using an appropriate real discount rate, and subtracting the sum total of discounted benefits from the sum total of discounted costs.
+The real discount rate is specified under the menu option General, Units, Monetary.

 NPV = [ NetCostYear / ((1 + DiscountRate)(Year - BaseYear)) ]